 ONE HOUR ASANA CLASS

-In this class, we do about an hour of poses that are largely from the various Hatha Yoga traditions.
+In this class, we do an hour of poses that are largely from the various Hatha Yoga traditions.
 These are postures I do in my own practice, many that we do not find in Ashtanga Yoga.
 It’s basically an all-level class.
 Some Ashtanga Yoga folks find it too easy, but for me, it works pretty well, and you get to move your body in ways that you don’t in an Ashtanga Yoga class.
 This is a great class to try if you want to do some traditional Yoga practices or want a mid-week break from Ashtanga Yoga!

-KRIYAS, BANDHAS, AND MUDRAS
+PRANAYAMA AND KRIYAS, BANDHAS, AND MUDRAS

 The practices of kriyas, bandhas, and mudras are elucidated in the Hatha Yoga texts for strengthening and purifying the nervous system.
 In a typical class, you will learn different types of abdominal contractions, energizing breath patterns, and purificatory practices.
 They are an essential foundation for deeper Yoga practices.
 As well, they can be strengthening for the digestive and elimination systems.